phorton1/Arduino-theClock3/docs/wood.md

 **[Notes](notes.md)**

 Note that there are no *wood stains* used in this project.
-All I use is a laquer based **clear coat** on the parts and let the natural colors of the different types of wood show through.
+All I use is a lacquer based **clear coat** on the parts and let the natural colors of the different types of wood show through.